 A warning though, don’t read on if you’re alone…

 Ordsall Hall is a stunning former stately home in Salford, which dates back more than 7 centuries.
 It was once the home of the Radclyffe family, who came into possession of the hall in around 1335.
 It was even the setting of the 1842 novel Guy Fawkes, written by William Harrison Ainsworth, which suggested the Gunpowder Plot of 1605 was planned in the house.
-However, like many older buildings, it has its stories of hauntings.
+However, like many older buildings, it has its stories of hauntings and also considered as one of the most haunted houses of Manchester.

 Several spooky tales surround the old Tudor manor, including a particular ghostly spectre that has been named, the White Lady.
 She is said to appear in the Great Hall or Star Chamber, which are the oldest parts of the building.
 It’s believed that the ghost could be a former maid of honour to Queen Elizabeth I, a jilted bride, or the spirit of Margaret Radclyffe herself who apparently died in 1599 of a broken heart.
 Brave guests can spend a night at the hall, or even watch the live ghost cams on the website.

 The unsettling underground tunnels were built during World War Two, and include the remnants of an old communications bunker, air raid shelters, canal and river tunnels, shops, and even a tube station that was never used.
-Visitors can book themselves onto ghost walks that explore the creepy passageways.
+For visitors who want to explore some of the most haunted places in Manchester, can book themselves onto ghost walks that explore the creepy passageways.

 There’s many tall tales that have become embedded in UK folklore over the centuries.
 One of the most widely spread stories that stretched across the countryside was that of the ghostly ‘hellhound’ known as the Black Shuck.
 The hulking, 7 foot tall sinister beast was said to have roamed East Anglia in the 16th century, terrorising and striking fear into the hearts of any who came across its path.